Anurag19101996/Human_Centred_Design_512/data-512-homework_2/README.md

 - **Article Exclusions**: Articles that did not pertain to politicians, such as "David Henríquez (footballer, born 1977)," were excluded from the analysis to ensure accuracy.
 This filtering led to an error rate of 0% for ORES score extraction.
 - **Missing Revision IDs**: Eight articles for politicians did not have a valid `revision_id` from the Wikipedia API and were therefore excluded from the analysis.
 - **Data Tables**: All required data tables are embedded within the Python notebook for easy reference and analysis.
-The unit is counts/million.
+The unit is counts/million for the columns 'total_articles_per_capita' and 'high_quality_articles_per_capita'.
 - **Bottom 10 Countries by High-Quality Articles per Capita**: The "Bottom 10 Countries by High-Quality Articles per Capita" data table lists countries where high_quality_articles_per_capita is 0.00.
 As more than 10 countries share this value, a random selection of 10 countries is shown, since no specific selection criteria were provided in the assignment.
 The lowest non-zero value is from Bangladesh, with high_quality_articles_per_capita equal to 0.005764.